-The feasibility of the scientific approach is assessed at step 1.
-The detailed scientific approach (methodology, timescales and resources included) is assessed at step 2.
-The detailed elements applying to the excellence of the Research Project and the Principal Investigator(s) for each step and their interpretation are described in the applicable ERC WP.
-In evaluating the applicant's track-record preprints, properly referenced and with the DOI or linked to a preprint, may also be taken into consideration.
-All assessments on proposals must be made against the evaluation criterion and its detailed elements alone.
+The feasibility of the scientific approach is assessed at Step 1.
+The detailed scientific approach (methodology, timescales, PI's commitment and resources included) is assessed at Step 2.
+The detailed elements applying to the excellence of the Research Project and the Principal Investigator for each Step and their interpretation are described in the applicable ERC WP.
+The PI's track record is assessed over the last 10 years, extended with the time of any eligible career breaks (ERC WP 2022, p.21-22).
+The latter, if any, have to be indicated in Part B1, section b: Career breaks.
+In evaluating the applicant's track record, preprints, properly referenced and with the DOI or linked to a preprint, may also be taken into consideration.

-No other criteria than the evaluation elements applying to the Evaluation Criterion defined in the ERC Work Programme must be considered when evaluating a proposal.
-Evaluation questions are listed in Annex 1.
+Only the evaluation criterion of excellence, as per the elements defined in the ERC Work Programme, must be considered when evaluating a proposal.
+The evaluation questions are listed in Annex 1.

-Please note that the incorrect application of the evaluation criterion or the application of inexistent or irrelevant criteria for the step concerned is considered a procedural error, which may justify a re-evaluation of the proposal.
+Please note that the incorrect application of the evaluation criterion or the application of inexistent or irrelevant criteria for the Step concerned is considered a procedural error, which may justify a re-evaluation of the proposal.